So my gear gets around. I don’t drop it or crush it like some people, but it doesn’t get the baby treatment either.

-In fact, it had been about a year since I last gave it a good cleaning, and it was getting hot to the touch.
+Recently, it gave me a not-so-subtle hint that it didn’t love this kind of treatment.
+After using it for a while, it started getting hot to the touch.
 Seriously hot.
-Like “ow, don’t touch that part of the laptop again” hot.
+Like “ow, don’t touch that part of the laptop again any time soon” kind of hot.

-You see, when a laptop is in a safe, clean (read: boring) environment like an office, overheating isn’t much of an issue.
-On the other hand, when there’s so much dust around that you need a mask to keep it out of your lungs, imagine what’s accumulating in your laptop?
+When a laptop is in a safe, clean (read: boring) environment like an office, overheating isn’t much of an issue.
+On the other hand, when there’s so much dust around that you need a mask to keep it out of your lungs, imagine what’s accumulating inside your laptop?

-For many laptops, it’s a fairly easy process to blow out the dust that is caught inside.
-You’ll need a can of compressed air which you can pick up at many stationary-type stores or computer shops.
+For many laptops, it’s a fairly easy process to blow out the dust that’s caught inside.
+You’ll need a can of compressed air, which you can pick up at many stationary-type stores or computer shops.

-- While keeping the compressed air can UPRIGHT, give several short (0.5sec) blasts toward each of the vents from 15cm / 6in away.
-It is very important that you do not tip the can sideways or upside down, as the chemicals will come out and spray onto your laptop.
+- While keeping the compressed air can UPRIGHT, give several short (0.5sec) blasts toward each of the vents from 15cm/6″ away.
+It’s very important that you don’t tip the can sideways or upside down, as liquid chemicals can come out and spray into your laptop.
 This is bad.

 - A few blasts in each area should be enough, and you may see some dust flying out.
 Don’t overdo it.